hashicorp/terraform-website/content/source/docs/enterprise/api/run.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

+-> **Note:** Before working with the runs or configuration versions APIs, read the [API-driven run workflow](../workspaces/run-api.html) page, which includes both a full overview of this workflow and a walkthrough of a simple implementation of it.

 Performing a run on a new configuration is a multi-step process.

 1. [Create a configuration version on the workspace](./configuration-versions.html#create-a-configuration-version).